capsidjs/capsid/README.md

 > Special html class tool

 class-component.js is tool for creating a html class which has special functionality in addition to its default dom behaviour.
 For example, `bootstrap`'s "modal" class is a special class and when the user put `.modal` element in a page, it automatically behaves as a *modal*.
-This library helps you doing things like that.
+This library helps you creating a such html class.

 class-component.js is a jQuery plugin and exposes 2 namespaces: `$.cc` and `$.fn.cc`.

 The size of the minified version of class-component.js is now 4.9KB.

-## How to use
+## Install

-### Via npm
+### Using npm

 ```sh
 npm install --save class-component